Alicja-Malinowska/Milestone1/README.md

 The rationale for psychological assessments for drivers is derived from Traffic Pyschology, a discipline of psychology that focusses on the links between cogntitive/psychological abilities/qualities and road behaviours.
 More on the subject can be found on [this Wikipedia page] (https://en.wikipedia.org/wiki/Traffic_psychology#Psychological_assessment,_counseling,_and_rehabilitation).

+### Differences between wireframes and the website

+* Wireframes were designed as a multi-page website, however after the discussion with my mentor this was changed to a single scrollable website
+* The language buttons were moved from the content of the page to the navigation bar for better user experience on the scrollable website

 Alt-UX
 ------